Associate Degree Nursing (RN)

 It is the applicant’s responsibility to submit proof of eligibility and supporting materials.

-Licensed Psychiatric Technicians and Armed Services Medical Personnel have the option to apply to the ADN program during established application filing periods and when invited into and registered in the 1st semester courses of the ADN program may challenge those courses through the established Course Challenge process.
+Armed Services Medical Personnel have the option to apply to the ADN program during established application filing periods and when invited into and registered in the 1st semester courses of the ADN program may challenge those courses through the established Course Challenge process.
 Students who fail or are dismissed from the program following advanced placement are not eligible for re-entry.